 How to spot contagious equine metritis, what to do if you suspect it and measures to prevent its spread.

-Contagious equine metritis (CEM) affects horses, donkeys, mules, zebras and other members of the equid family.
+Contagious equine metritis (CEM) is a venereal disease that affects horses, donkeys, mules, zebras and other members of the equid family.

-The last outbreak of CEM in Great Britain was in 2012.
+The last outbreak of CEM in Great Britain was in June 2021 in Devon.

 How to spot CEM